jesvijonathan/JOS-Animation-Library/README.md

 JOS is a simple & easy to use animation library package to instantly add professional animation to your website.
 It was built to make my life easier while developing websites & comes with tons of features and is fully customizable.
 It is lightweight & has a very small footprint.
 The best part of all is that it has no (\*minimum) toll on performance.

-- Open source, no download or install, just add a script tag (Embed).
+- Open source, no download or tiring setup, just add a script tag (Embed).
 - Includes Preset and expert custom animation options.
-- Works with all major browsers & frameworks.
+- Works with all major browsers & Platforms.
 - Fast, light and small with no/min toll on performance.
 - Simple & easy to setup for both beginners & experts.
 - Customize animation settings and build your own scroll invoked functions